BMW 5 Series review - MPG, CO2 and running costs

 In this review

-- 3MPG, CO2 and Running Costs - currently readingLow emissions and strong residuals make the 5 Series a top choice for business users, while economical diesel versions make sense if you frequently cover longer journeys
+- 3MPG, CO2 and Running Costs - currently readingThe 5 Series plug-in hybrid models are a top choice for business users, while economical diesel versions make sense if you frequently cover longer journeys

 - 6Reliability and SafetyCutting edge safety kit is available on all models, while tried and tested mechanicals should prove reliable